-Regulations for long codes in outbound messaging campaigns
+Regulations for long codes in outbound SMS campaigns

-When using international long codes in outbound messaging campaigns, you need to be aware of and heed country-specific regulations.
+When using international long codes in outbound SMS campaigns, you need to be aware of and heed country-specific regulations.
 Genesys customers are ultimately responsible for understanding and complying with country-specific regulations.
-Genesys takes no responsibility for violations by its customers when conducting outbound messaging campaigns in other countries.
+Genesys takes no responsibility for violations by its customers when conducting outbound SMS campaigns in other countries.

 When planning your Agentless SMS campaigns, you should consult with qualified legal counsel to make sure that your proposed use cases comply with all applicable laws.